smithlabcode/preseq/README.txt

 Each program included in this software package will print a list of options if executed without any command line arguments.
 Many of the programs use similar options (for example, output files are specified with '-o').
+To predict the yield of a future experiment, use lc_extrap.
-For the most basic usage of lc_extrap to bound the number of distinct reads and the expected yield, use the command:
+For the most basic usage of lc_extrap to bound the number of distinct reads and compute the expected yield, use the command:

   lc_extrap -o yield_estimates.txt -L size_estimates.txt input.bed